How Much to Tip Your Tattoo Artist

 If you’re not in a position to tip financially, there are other ways to express your appreciation:

-• Leave a Positive Review: Writing a glowing review on social media or tattoo forums can significantly help your artist’s reputation and future clientele.
+• Leave a Positive Review: Writing a glowing review on Google or social media can significantly help your artist’s reputation and future clientele.

-• Refer Friends: Word-of-mouth recommendations can be invaluable for tattoo artists.
-If you loved your experience, tell your friends and family.
+• Refer Friends: Word-of-mouth recommendations are invaluable for tattoo artists!
+If you loved your experience, tell your friends, coworkers, and family.

-• Bring Snacks or Drinks: A small gesture, like bringing your artist a coffee or snack during a long session, can be a thoughtful way to show appreciation.
+• Bring a Treat or Gift: A small gesture, like bringing your artist a coffee or snack during a long session, can be a thoughtful way to show appreciation.
+In addition, handmade gifts can be meaningful and personal ways to show appreciation.

 Conclusion